 Boasting more individual servers than all of its competitors, PIA has thousands of servers in Canada alone, meaning it's super simple to find a speedy connection wherever you are in the country.

-PIA is pretty handy for streaming, with the power to unblock US Netflix, YouTube, Disney+ and Amazon Prime.
-However, we did have issues accessing Canadian Netflix, so PIA will only really be useful for those looking to expand their watching from the comfort of their homes.
+PIA is pretty handy for streaming, with the power to unblock, YouTube, Disney+ and Amazon Prime.
+However, we did have issues accessing some Netflix libraries, so it's not perfect in this regard.

 Privacy-wise, PIA is seriously impressive.
 With a comprehensive zero-logging policy alongside interesting features like port forwarding and a command line tool which allows you to write your own scripts that automate the program.